-Section 47(1) of the Railways (Access) Code 2000 ("the Code") requires each railway owner to prepare and submit to the Regulator a statement of rules ("the Over-payment Rules") that are to apply where breaches of the Ceiling Price Test occur on the part of that Railway Owner that could not reasonably be avoided.
+Section 47(1) of the Code requires each railway owner to prepare and submit to the ERA a statement of rules ("the Over-payment Rules") that are to apply where breaches of the Ceiling Price Test occur on the part of that Railway Owner that could not reasonably be avoided.

-The Ceiling Price Test is defined under Schedule 4, Clause 8 of the Code, and refers to a Ceiling Price Test that must be met for each operator in isolation (sub-clause 1 and 2) as well as a combinatorial Ceiling Price Test (which is the Ceiling Price Test referred to in sub-clause 3).
+The Ceiling Price Test is defined under Schedule 4, Clause 8 of the Code, and refers to a Ceiling Price Test that must be met for each operator in isolation (subclause 1 and 2) as well as a combinatorial Ceiling Price Test (which is the Ceiling Price Test referred to in sub-clause 3).
 Clause 8 states that the total revenue earned on a particular route must not exceed the total costs attributable to that route.